openswitch/chanos/rootfs/readme.txt

-Rootfs including tools and libs.
+Rootfs including tools and libs I have compiled out.